stettix/pg-wordvecs/README.md

 Word vectors are very cool - see Adrian Colyer's [The amazing power of word vectors](https://blog.acolyer.org/2016/04/21/the-amazing-power-of-word-vectors/) for an introduction.
 Here we use word vectors from the [GloVe project](https://nlp.stanford.edu/projects/glove/).

-Recent versions of PostgreSQL come with an extension, "cube", that provides a column type for cubes and points of arbitrary dimensions, and crucially, implements indexing and distance functions for these entities, and a 'K-nearest neighbors' algorithm for efficiently finding similar values.
+Recent versions of PostgreSQL come with an extension, [cube](https://www.postgresql.org/docs/current/static/cube.html), that provides a column type for cubes and points of arbitrary dimensions, and crucially, implements indexing and distance functions for these entities, and a 'K-nearest neighbors' algorithm for efficiently finding similar values.